openstack/manila/doc/source/devref/api.rst

 API Endpoint
 ============

-Cinder has a system for managing multiple APIs on different subdomains.
+Manila has a system for managing multiple APIs on different subdomains.
 Currently there is support for the OpenStack API, as well as the Amazon EC2 API.

 Common Components
 -----------------

-The :mod:`cinder.api` Module
+The :mod:`manila.api` Module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-.. automodule:: cinder.api
+.. automodule:: manila.api
     :noindex:
     :members:
     :undoc-members:
     :show-inheritance:

-The :mod:`cinder.api.cloud` Module
+The :mod:`manila.api.cloud` Module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. automodule:: cinder.api.cloud
+.. automodule:: manila.api.cloud
     :noindex:
     :members:
     :undoc-members: